harshm-dev/nessie-dev-tools/README.md

+# Nessie Iceberg Dev Tools

-# Nessie Iceberg Table Generator
+## Nessie Iceberg Table Generator

 It's a quick and dirty utility to generate test Iceberg tables on the Nessie catalog.
 The build creates a fat jar in the target directory for easy use.